 Under Texas law (Tex.
 Civ.
 Practice & Remedies Code § 33.013), a defendant is jointly and severally liable for an accident if they are found to be at fault for more than 50% of the victim’s injuries.
 Put another way, a defendant who is liable for at least 50% of an incident can be held liable for the full extent of the victim’s injuries on the grounds of joint and several liability.

-Understanding Joint and Several Liability Through an Example
+Example of Joint and Several Liability

 As noted previously, Texas is a comparative negligence state.
 The standard holds that parties are responsible for their “share” of the blame for an accident.
 For example, imagine that you were hurt in a three-vehicle crash in Brazoria County.
 An investigation reveals that one driver was responsible for 80% of the blame and a second driver was responsible for the additional 20%.